-However, in between the polar seasons these vessels utilise their smaller size, enhanced manoeuvrability, fast zodiac deployment and expert guides to explore some of the world's most exciting exotic destinations.
-Here are our top five...
+Expedition cruising may conjure images of icy terrain and cold weather, and indeed, many of the new breed of expedition vessels launched in recent years are polar specialists, designed to navigate the ice-choked waters of Antarctica and the Arctic.
+However, in between the polar seasons these vessels utilise their smaller size, enhanced manoeuvrability, fast Zodiac deployment and expert guides to explore some of the world's most exciting exotic destinations.
+These are the best warm water expeditions.

 2. Central America